AdeNurhopipah/XAI_DL_EEG_Depression/README.md

    - The generated dataset code follows the design by Ravindran and Contreras-Vidal (2023), https://doi.org/10.1038/s41598-023-43871-8, saved in generate_db folder.

-3. Load, train and evaluate synthetic dataset.
+3. Load, train and evaluate synthetic dataset (sereega_db_eval folder)

    Steps to follow :

-   - Load synthetic datasets and do pre-processing
+   - Load synthetic datasets and do pre-processing (load_

    - Train with DL models